 AI Agent Definition

-An AI agent is a software program with AGENCY - the ability to take ACTION.
+An AI agent is a intelligent software with AGENCY - it can make decisions and take ACTION to achieve its objectives.

 AI agents may be:

-1. Autonomous: They can function independently, making decisions and executing actions without continuous human oversight.
+• Autonomous: Operate independently, making decisions and executing actions without continuous human supervision.

-• IT automation: Managing systems and generating code
+• IT automation: Managing infrastructure, writing code, and orchestrating complex workflows.

 Subscribe